qiyf/PredictiveGenome/example/README.md

-## Getting start to build the first simulation
+## Getting started the first simulation

 ### Chromatin states derived from the underlying combinatorial patterns of key histone marks.
 To construct the chromatin states for GM12878, chromosome 1, run the following command: